Streamlined quantum computing with macronode cluster states

 Any two beam splitters that share only one wire do not commute.
 We can, however, use the \emph{four-splitter identity} to commute pairs of beam splitters.
 The identity, introduced in Ref.~\cite{alexander2016flexible}, is

-Note that while the two red beam splitters commute trivially with each other as do the two black ones, any single pair of a black and a red beam splitter alone does not.
-Nevertheless, the two red ones commute with the two black ones as shown.
+Note that while the two dashed beam splitters commute trivially with each other as do the two black ones, any single pair of a black and a dashed beam splitter alone does not.
+Nevertheless, the two dashed ones commute with the two black ones as shown.

-Here we derive the two-mode gate $\op{V}^{(2)}_\QRL$, Eq.~\eqref{VtwoMode_QRLcircuit}, for the quad-rail lattice (QRL)~\cite{alexander2016flexible}.
+Here we derive the two-mode gate $\op{V}^{(2)}_\QRL$, Eq.~\eqref{VtwoMode_QRLcircuit}, for the QRL~\cite{alexander2016flexible}.
 The circuit for the QRL two-mode macronode gadget is shown in Eq.~\eqref{twoModeCircuit_QRL}.
 First, we use the foursplitter identity, Eq.~\eqref{FourSplitter}, to rearrange the four leftmost beam splitters into the following circuit,

 Then, we use the same circuit identities as in Eq.~\eqref{circuit:macrnonodegadget}, which give single-mode $\op{V}$ gates on modes $a$ and $c$, and we pull out the teleported gates (details in Ref.~\cite{Walshe2020}).
 Together, these give the equivalent circuit,